ExPLoSiVe1988/cloudflare-telegram-bot/README.md

 <br>

 # Cloudflare Management Bot 🐳
-A powerful Telegram bot for complete DNS record management, equipped with two fully independent systems: **intelligent Monitoring & Automatic Failover** and **Smart Load Balancing**.
-This bot monitors your servers 24/7, redirecting traffic to backup servers in case of an outage or distributing it among healthy servers to ensure maximum uptime and performance.
+A powerful Telegram bot for complete DNS record management and intelligent monitoring.
+Equipped with **Standalone Monitoring**, **Automatic Failover**, and **Smart Load Balancing**, this bot is your all-in-one solution for ensuring maximum uptime and performance.

 ---
 <div align="center">